_ _

-I'm still thinking about how deeply unfinished each title has been since then has been.
-This isn't in the usual sense of how the majority of games in general are unfinished because they had to scale back on the scope they set out to accomplish, I'm talking about how major plot threads in X/Y are just not developed (probably because Pokemon Z never happened), how the Sword and Shield story outright doesn't make sense and it feels like they were in the middle of an editing pass, the barebones nature of Scarlet and Violet.
+I'm still thinking about how deeply unfinished each title has been since B2/W2 has been.
+This isn't in the usual sense of how the majority of games in general are unfinished because they had to scale back on the scope they set out to accomplish, I'm talking about how major plot threads in X/Y are just not developed (probably because Pokemon Z never was able to happen), how the Sword and Shield story outright doesn't make sense and it feels like they were in the middle of an editing pass, the barebones nature of Scarlet and Violet (that the DLC doesn't do remotely enough to rectify).

 I won't pretend Pokemon isn't a franchise that primarily targets children, even if there was definitely a point where you were probably more likely to find Pokemon players on a college campus instead of at recess (and it has only gotten worse in the Switch era because while I've seen people bring their Switch to university with them, a kid doing that in grade school is just asking for it to be confiscated or stolen, and it's much bigger to carry around than a 3DS).
 The problem is that Game Freak has decided that to compete with the appeal of the mobile market, the games have to be made for particularly dim children.

 Still, I love these little creatures.
 The world is cool.
+It's super inspiring all around.
 Sometimes, there's a weird conflict between wanting to make the setting both friendlier and more dangerous sounding (some of the Pokedex entries in Sun/Moon are absurd lol), but fuck man.
 I love it.

 My favorite non-Legendary Pokemon are probably (in no particular order):